Start with the player's current mouthpiece and map from there.

 What's Unity?

 The latest generation (2021), designed specifically for players on regular (non-Monette) trumpets.
-Most forgiving.
-Best first choice for most players trying Monette for the first time.
+Often the most approachable starting point for players entering the Monette system.

 Why do Monette mouthpieces cost so much?